1. Home

 The Palmetto LightReach Energy Plan helps homeowners across the US save money with solar panels while we take care of everything else.
 LightReach offers predictable payments designed to lower your overall electricity costs in year one.

-LightReach customers get a 90% production guarantee and comprehensive solar system monitoring and protection for the 25-year life of their agreement, with no unexpected, out-of-pocket costs, ever.
+LightReach customers get a 90% system production guarantee, a guarantee that if actual energy output is less than 95% of the verified estimate Palmetto will pay for the shortfall, comprehensive solar system monitoring, access to the Palmetto App, and protection for the 25-year life of their agreement, with no unexpected, out-of-pocket costs, ever.

 LightReach also includes buyout options after five years, easy lease transfer processes in the event of a move, and comprehensive project management from installation day through decades of solar power production.

-Solar leasing lets homeowners embrace green energy and save money in their fight against high energy bills.
-Signing a solar lease or power purchase agreement can enable over two decades of savings without any upfront costs or unexpected expenses later on.
+Solar leasing lets homeowners embrace clean energy and save money.
+Choosing a solar lease or PPA can enable long-term savings without upfront costs or unexpected expenses later on.

 Although those who purchase solar panels can take advantage of tax incentives and generally save more money in the long term, solar leasing lets you avoid high interest rates and works well for homeowners without a large federal income liability.